Italy Public Holidays

 When is the next holiday in Italy?

-The next holiday is Assumption of Mary on 15 August 2026 (Saturday).
+The next holiday is The Feast of Saint Januarius (Naples) (Campania) on 19 September 2026 (Saturday).

 Can I add Italy holidays to my calendar?

 Yes.
-OneHaus subscribes your whole home to Italy's holidays and keeps them up to date, so they show up in your shared calendar on iPhone and in any browser.
+OneHaus subscribes your whole home to Italy's holidays and keeps them up to date, so they show up in your shared calendar across iPhone, iPad, Apple Watch and Android.
 Start with a free 30-day trial, no card needed, then one subscription covers everyone in your home.